 “To thee I cry, O most sacred River, to thee I announce the coming doom!… Egypt, once the holy land beloved of the Gods and full of devotion for their worship, will become the instrument of perversion, the school of impiety…”

 Modern-day Egypt is known to this day as “the Gift of the Nile” based on the south-north flow of the sacred river from its two main tributaries upon which Egypt has always been dependent.
-Said to be the earthly mirror of Maziwa Mkuu (Swahili, meaning ‘the great milk’ – aka Heaven’s Milky Way), the Nile’s southernmost tributary (White Nile) meets the Blue Nile from Ethiopia in Khartoum (Sudan), and together they flow as the Nile River confluence into the Mediterranean Sea.
+Said to be the earthly mirror of Maziwa Mkuu (Swahili, meaning ‘the great milk’ – aka Heaven’s Milky Way), the White Nile tributary of the Nile’s southernmost source meets the Blue Nile from Ethiopia in Khartoum (Sudan), and together they flow as the Nile River confluence into the Mediterranean Sea.
 Relative to the river’s south-north axis and flow, ancient east-west Mysteries followed the rising and setting of the sun.
 This was why pyramids (royal tombs) were built on the western side of the Nile River, and why the Great Sphinx is positioned with its tail to the west (where the sun exits) as it faces directly east towards the sun’s daily re-birth or resurrection.